molekilla/fdp-slate/README.md

 ## Description

-This is a sample project which showcases `fdp-storage` and Blossom extension with Slate React editor component.
+This is a sample project which showcases `y-fdp-storage` and 'fdp-slate-crdt-server` with Slate React editor component.

 ## Branches